harfbuzz/boring-expansion-spec/VARC.md

 To be added to [The OpenType Font File Data Types](https://learn.microsoft.com/en-us/typography/opentype/spec/otff#data-types)

 A `VarInt32` is a variable-length encoding of a `uint32`.
-Like the UTF-8 encoding, it encodes the number of subsequent bytes as top bits of the first byte.
-Unlike UTF-8, the subsequent bytes use the full 8 bits for storage, instead of 6 in UTF-8.
+If the number fits in 7 bits, then it is encoded as is.
+Otherwise, it encodes the number of subsequent bytes as top bits of the first byte.
+The subsequent bytes use the full 8 bits for storage.

 *TODO:* Add table of encoding bytes.